Rawalpindi–Islamabad Metrobus: Phase Two: Orange, Green and Blue Lines

-Seeing the dire situation of public transport in Islamabad, the new PML-N government began work on Blue route and Green routes of Rawalpindi – Islamabad Metro Bus.
-Initially, Blue route is between PIMS and Koral Chowk and Green route is between PIMS and Bhara Kahu before more stops are added on these corridors in the future.
-For this purpose, 30 buses were ordered from China, of which 15 are on the Orange route and the rest on Blue and Green routes.
+The new PML-N government also began work on the Blue Line and Green Line routes.
+Initially, the Blue Line route ran between the PIMS and Koral Chowk while the Green Line route ran between the PIMS and Bhara Kahu.
+More stops were added to these routes later on.
+30 buses were ordered from China for the new routes, of which 15 were placed on the Orange Line route, with the rest placed on the Blue and Green Line routes.

-For the new routes the federal government created the Capital Mass Transit Authority (CMTA) to run the operations of Orange, Green, Blue, and all the future metro bus routes.
+For these new routes, the federal government created the Capital Mass Transit Authority (CMTA) to run the operations of the Orange, Green and Blue Lines, as well as of all future Metrobus routes.

 Phase Three: Feeder Routes

-In late 2022, CDA approached National University of Sciences & Technology (NUST) to carry out the feasibility study to identify new potential routes.
-As a result of that study, 13 new bus routes were identified by NUST.
-The routes are meant to connect the existing Rawalpindi – Islamabad Metro Bus Network to all corners of Islamabad.
+In late 2022, the CDA approached the National University of Sciences & Technology (NUST) to carry out a feasibility study to identify new potential routes.
+The study identified 13 potential new bus routes.
+These routes are intended to connect the existing Metrobus network to all corners of Islamabad.
 Upon his arrival in Islamabad, the new CDA Chairman Noorul Amin Mengal announced the starting of work on these new routes.

-Out of 13 marked feeder routes, 4 routes have been operationalized namely FR-4 (Bari Imam to PIMS), FR-7 (PIMS to NUST), FR-3A (PIMS to Pak Sect via Faisal Masjid) and FR-9 (Faizabad to Pirwadhi Mor).
-Moreover, a shuttle service from BAri Imam to QAU also introduced namely FR-4A to facilitate QAU students.
+Out of 13 marked feeder routes, four are operational: FR-4 (Bari Imam to PIMS), FR-7 (PIMS to NUST), FR-3A (PIMS to Pak Sect via Faisal Masjid) and FR-9 (Faizabad to Pirwadhi Mor).
+A shuttle service from Bari Imam to QAU (numbered FR-4A) was also introduced to facilitate QAU students.